Brett-Tanner/Journal/Mar_23.md

         - [] Deploying with Docker

 - [] Invoices
-    - Children are NOT ON THE SAME INVOICE, separate invoices for each child
         - [] Views
-            - [] Submit multiple invoices together
-                - [] Make sure JS is adding regs to correct invoice
-                    - If already on invoice, should just add or remove from that one
-                    - If an invoice is closed, should only be able to add
             - [] Have a warning for afternoons on regular days with a message saying they're already going
         - [] Button to register your other kid for the same stuff as your first kid (separate controller for this)
     - [] Have a confirmation screen before invoice is finalised showing full details